-This is (another) one of my favourite poses!
+This is (another) one of my favorite poses!
 Mostly because it is incredibly empowering and grounding.
-Also a little bit because it’s incredibly easy and it’s a pose I could master right away.
+Also, a little bit because it’s incredibly easy and it’s a pose I could master right away.

 In a standing position, you can bring your feet together or keep them at hip-distance apart.
 From there bring your hands out to the side with your palms facing forward.
 Keep your knees soft, not locked, and straighten out through your back-body.
 Lift your chest to the sky and radiate energy from your heart.

 While you’re in this pose imagine you’re a literal mountain.
 Mountains are strong and sturdy.
 They never worry about what other mountains think of them or what other mountains are doing.